williamdemeo/Math165-Spring2015/README.md

 Another way to ask a question is by using the "Ask my instructor" link on MyLabsPlus.
-This method is most convenient for the instructor because details about the problem you're having trouble with are automatically embedded into your email.  *Please note:* if you use the "Ask my instructor" button, your question may appear on our google group forum (which is public).
-If you're uncomfortable with this, please say so when asking the question.
+This method is most convenient for the instructor because details about the problem you're having trouble with are automatically embedded in your email.  *Please note:* if you use the "Ask my instructor" button, your question may appear on our google group forum (which is public).
+If you're uncomfortable with this, please say so in your message.

 Finally, you may email the instructors directly, though the response time might be slower than if you use one of the preferred methods above.